Use PowerShell scripts on Windows 10 devices in Intune

 In Review + add, a summary is shown of the settings you configured.
 Select Add to save the script.
 When you select Add, the policy is deployed to the groups you chose.

 When scripts are set to user context and the end user has administrator rights, by default, the PowerShell script runs under the administrator privilege.

 End users aren't required to sign in to the device to execute PowerShell scripts.

-The Intune management extension client checks with Intune once every hour and after every reboot for any new scripts or changes.
+The Intune management extension agent checks with Intune once every hour and after every reboot for any new scripts or changes.
 After you assign the policy to the Azure AD groups, the PowerShell script runs, and the run results are reported.
 Once the script executes, it doesn't execute again unless there's a change in the script or policy.
 If the script fails, the Intune management extension agent will attempt to retry the script three times for the next 3 consecutive Intune management extension agent check-ins.